 Can you overdose on cannabis?

-Unlike with alcohol and opiates, it’s virtually impossible to overdose on cannabis, a fact that was underscored by the National Cancer Institute, which stated:
+Unlike with alcohol and opiates, it’s virtually impossible to overdose on cannabis.

 “Because cannabinoid receptors, unlike opioid receptors, are not located in the brainstem areas controlling respiration, lethal overdoses from Cannabis and cannabinoids do not occur.”